 Rise and Shine Rome!
-After breakfast in our hotel, we'll board our bus to Naples, one of the oldest continuously inhabited cities in the world.
+After Breakfast in our hotel, we'll board our bus to Naples, one of the oldest continuously inhabited cities in the world.
 We'll discover the origins on some of the earliest civilizations in the country and explore the fascinating subterranean architecture of Naples Underground.

 Naples - Naples is one of the oldest continuously inhabited cities in the world.
-Bronze-Age Greek settlements were established in the Naples area in the second millennium B.C.
-A larger colony - initially known as Parthenope, developed on the Island of Megaride around the ninth century B.C., at the end of the Greek Dark Ages.
-The city was refounded as Neápolis in the sixth century B.C. and became a lynchpin of Magna Graecia, playing a key role in the merging of Greek culture into Roman society and eventually becoming a cultural center of the Roman Republic.
-Naples remained influential after the fall of the
+Bronze Age Greek settlements were established in the Naples area in the second millennium BC.
+A larger colony - initially known as Parthenope, developed on the Island of Megaride around the ninth century BC, at the end of the Greek Dark Ages.
+The city was refounded as Neápolis in the sixth century BC and became a lynchpin of Magna Graecia, playing a key role in the merging of Greek culture into Roman society and eventually becoming a cultural center of the Roman

-Western Roman Empire, serving as the capital city of the Kingdom of Naples between 1282 and 1816.
+Republic.
+Naples remained influential after the fall of the Western Roman Empire, serving as the capital city of the Kingdom of Naples between 1282 and 1816.
 Thereafter, in union with Sicily, it became the capital of the Two Sicilies until the unification of Italy in 1861.
 During the Neapolitan War of 1815, Naples strongly promoted Italian unification.

 Naples was the most-bombed Italian city during World War II.
-Much of the city's 20th-century periphery was constructed under Benito Mussolini's fascist government and during reconstruction efforts after World War II.
-In recent decades, Naples has constructed a large business district, the Centro Direzionale, and has developed an advanced transport infrastructure, including an Alta Velocità high-speed rail link to Rome and Salerno, and an expanded subway network which is planned to eventually cover half of the region.
+Much of the city's 20th-century periphery was constructed under Benito Mussolini's fascist government, and during reconstruction efforts after World War II.
+In recent decades, Naples has constructed a large business district, the Centro Direzionale, and has developed an advanced transport infrastructure, including an Alta Velocità high-speed rail link to Rome and Salerno, and an expanded subway network, which is planned to eventually cover half of the region.
+The city has experienced significant economic growth in recent decades, and unemployment levels in the city and surrounding Campania have decreased since 1999.
+However, Naples still suffers from political and economic corruption, and unemployment levels remain high.

 Naples has the fourth-largest urban economy in Italy, after Milan, Rome and Turin.
-The port of Naples is one of the most important in Europe and has the world's second-highest level of passenger flow, after the port of Hong Kong.
+It is the world's 103rd-richest city by purchasing power, with an estimated 2011 GDP of US\$83.6 billion.
+The port of Naples is one of the most important in Europe, and has the world's second-highest level of passenger flow, after the port of Hong Kong.
 Numerous major Italian companies, such as MSC Cruises Italy S.p.A, are headquartered in Naples.
 The city also hosts NATO's Allied Joint Force Command Naples, the SRM Institution for Economic Research and the OPE Company and Study Centre.
-The city was selected to become the headquarters of the European institution ACP/UE and was named a "City of

-Literature" by UNESCO's Creative Cities Network.
+Naples is a full member of the Eurocities network of European cities.
+The city was selected to become the headquarters of the European institution ACP/UE and was named a City of Literature by UNESCO's Creative Cities Network.
 The Villa Rosebery, one of the three official residences of the President of Italy, is located in the city's Posillipo district.